-We applied certain limited procedures to the Required Supplementary Information (RSI), as listed in the table of contents.
+We applied certain limited procedures to the Require Supplementary Information (RSI), as listed in the table of contents, which supplements the basic financial statements.
 Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We did not audit the RSI and do not express an opinion or provide any assurance on the RSI.

-We were engaged to report on Other Supplemental Information, as listed in the table of contents, which accompanies the financial statements but is not RSI.
+We were engaged to report on Other Supplemental Information and the schedule of expenditures of federal awards, as listed in the table of contents, which accompany the financial statements but are not RSI.
 With respect to this supplementary information, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine that the information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
 We compared and reconciled the supplementary information to the underlying accounting records used to prepare the financial statements or to the financial statements themselves.